Shivam-Singal/assignment/README.md

 main.py uses those functions in download_image.py to go through a list of countries on wikipedia which can be found under https://de.wikipedia.org/wiki/Liste_der_Staaten_der_Erde.
 For each country the country flag image is being downloaded.
 Then, main.py creates a for an Anki import usable textfile with the following structure:
 `<html><img src="imagename.png"></html>`; countryname

 Each line in the file represents one country.
-This format can be used for an import to AnkiDroid.
+This format can be used for an import to akn.

-## Step-by-Step instructions on how to get the anki deck with country flags into ankidroid
+## Step-by-Step instructions on how to get the deck with country flags into Anki
 1. Fork this Repository
 2. Run main.py in your command line
 3. In your current working directory this should have created a textfile with the name 'import.txt'
-4. Open your anki application
+4. Open your Anki application on your computer
 5. Create a new Anki deck for your cards
 6. Go into the new deck by selecting it
 7. Click on the tab file and choose import (alternatively ctrl+shift+I)